awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 ## Deleting the Security OU<a name="delete-security-ou"></a>

+This type of drift is a special case\.
+If you delete the **Security** OU, you will see an error message page, prompting you to repair your landing zone\.
+You must repair your landing zone before you can take any other actions in AWS Control Tower\.
++ You will not be able to perform any actions in the AWS Control Tower console and you will not be able to create any new accounts in AWS Service Catalog until the repair is done\.
++ You won't be able to view the **Landing zone settings** page to see the **Repair** button there\.

+In this situation, the landing zone repair process creates a new Security OU and moves the two shared accounts into the new Security OU\.
+AWS Control Tower marks the Log Archive and Audit accounts as drifted\.
+The same process repairs the drift in these accounts\.

+**If you determine that you must delete the **Security** OU, here's what you need to know:**

 Before you can delete the **Security** OU, you must make sure it contains no accounts\.
 Specifically, you must remove the Log Archive and Audit accounts from the OU\.
 We recommend that you move these accounts to another OU\.
-When you run the **Repair** function, AWS Control Tower creates a new Security OU, and it moves these accounts back into the new Security OU\.
-AWS Control Tower marks these accounts as drifted\.

 **Note**
 The action of deleting your Security OU is not to be performed without due consideration\.
 The action could create compliance concerns if logging is suspended temporarily, and because some guardrails might not be enforced\.

-If you delete the **Security** OU, you will see an error message prompting you to repair your landing zone\.
-You must repair your landing zone before you can take any other actions in AWS Control Tower\.
-You will not be able to perform any actions in the AWS Control Tower console and you will not be able to create any new accounts in AWS Service Catalog until the repair is done\.

-This type of drift is a special case\.
-You won't be able to view the **Settings** page to see the **Repair** button there\.
-In this situation, the landing zone repair process creates a new Security OU and moves the two shared accounts into the new Security OU\.
-The same process repairs the drift in the log archive and audit accounts\.

  For general information about drift, see "Resolving Drift" in [Detect and resolve drift in AWS Control Tower](drift.md)\.

 ## Removing an account from the Security OU<a name="removed-shared-account"></a>

 We do not recommend that you remove any of the shared accounts from your organization or move them out of the **Security** OU\.
-If you have removed a shared account accidentally, you can follow the remediation steps below to restore the account\.
-To start the remediation process from within the AWS Control Tower console, follow the semi\-manual remediation steps\.
+If you have removed a shared account accidentally, you can follow the remediation steps in this section to restore the account\.
++ To start the remediation process from within the AWS Control Tower console, follow the semi\-manual remediation steps\.
 Ensure the user or role you use to access the AWS Control Tower console has permissions to run `organizations:InviteAccountToOrganization`\.
-If you don't have such permissions, use the manual remediation steps which use both the AWS Control Tower console and the AWS Organizations console\.
+If you don't have such permissions, follow the manual remediation steps, which use both the AWS Control Tower console and the AWS Organizations console\.

-You can also start the remediation process from the AWS Organizations console\.
++ You can also start the remediation process from the AWS Organizations console\.
 This is a slightly longer, fully manual procedure\.
 When following the manual remediation steps, you'll switch between the AWS Organizations console and the AWS Control Tower console\.
 When working in AWS Organizations, you'll need a user or role with the `AWSOrganizationsFullAccess` managed policy or equivalent\.
 When working in the AWS Control Tower console, you'll need a user or role with the `AWSControlTowerServiceRolePolicy` managed policy or equivalent, and permission to run all AWS Control Tower actions \(controltower:\*\)\.

-If the remediation steps don't restore the account, contact AWS Support\.
++ If the remediation steps don't restore the account, contact AWS Support\.

 **The results of removing a shared account through AWS Organizations:**
 + The account is no longer protected by AWS Control Tower mandatory guardrail service control policies \(SCPs\)\. **Result:** *The resources created by AWS Control Tower in the account may be modified or deleted\.*